 Our Cancer Policy Institute is committed to ensuring the voices of cancer patients and their loved ones are included in all policy making.
 Read updates from Congress and follow CSC’s easy-to-understand explanations of recent news and policies.

-As state and local authorities have primary jurisdiction for isolation and other public health orders within their respective jurisdictions, it is important to follow your local health authority’s guidance, which can be found on your state government website (which can be found by googling [the name of your state] and government).
+As state and local authorities have primary jurisdiction on reopenings, isolation, and other public health orders within their respective jurisdictions, it is important to follow your local health authority’s guidance, which can be found on your state government website (which can be found by googling [the name of your state] and government).
 Additional information around state action and legislation can be found on the National Governors Association website on coronavirus, the National Conference of State Legislatures coronavirus resource page, and the National Federation of Independent Business State News Releases webpage.